duskvirkus/openFrameworksTemplates/README.md

 >"openFrameworks.path": "/path/to/openFrameworks/", Must end with /
 >```

-3. Clone the repository, and run `install.sh`. *Please note this will duplicate the templates into `of/scripts/templates` so that they can be used but if you make any changes you'll have to replace the existing templates.*
+3. Clone the repository, and run `install.sh`. *Please note this will duplicate the templates into `of/scripts/templates` so that they can be used but if you make any changes you'll have to replace the existing templates by running the install script again.*

 ## Usage ⚙️